 The true nature of anything is the highest it can become.

 Where we think we are determines who we think we are.
 We must be highly motivated, clear and focused in our dialogue about the importance of changing our worldview because we know that it determines our individual and collective identity/identities.
-At birth it is as though we are handed a script that has us acting a role, reading the lines of a fairytale character.
+At birth we are handed a script that has us acting a role, reading the lines of a fairytale character.
 We are expected to conform to that role and dutifully read our lines in response to the other characters on the P-B stage.
 The penalty of failing to play our part exactly as written can be harsh.

 The goal of Simple Reality as a “program” is designed to change human behavior, to go “off script,” and since it is our identity that drives our behavior, it follows that understanding the dynamics of identity is critically important.
 To that end, we consult many insightful people who have thought deeply about the relationship between behavior and identity.

 Our identity is our destiny.

 Identity is the experience of oneself in relation to the world.
 Our identity is our destiny because it determines our behavior.
 The process of building a survival strategy, the fruitless pursuit of security, sensation and power, results from who we “think” we are, not the result of who we really are, as we shall see.
 As Sakyong Rinpoche states so clearly: “Running around trying to alleviate our suffering obscures our true nature—basic goodness—which is clear and unchanging.
 The wisdom and love beneath the clutter of negativity are natural and permanent.”[i]

 How does P-B in general dictate our identity?
 The self tries to align the forms of the outside world with the self-image.
 Starting with the parents, then other family and community members, peers and on out to the surrounding culture in general, we seek to align our identity with the exterior “reality.”
 A great deal of energy will be expended to accomplish this and failure to do so can lead to maladjustment and despair.